KlickyMao/emqx-enterprise-docs-en/install.rst

 .. _install_on_freebsd:

 ---------------------
-Installing on FreeBSD
+Installation on FreeBSD
 ---------------------

 Please contact us for the software package: http://emqtt.com/about#contacts

-Installing on FreeBSD is the same as which on Linux.
+Installation on FreeBSD is the same as on Linux.

 .. _install_on_mac:

 ----------------------
-Installing on Mac OS X
+Installation on Mac OS X
 ----------------------

-The to install and start EMQ X on Mac OS X is the same as which of on Linux.
+Same procedure as Linux.

 When developing MQTT applications on Mac, modify the 'etc/emqx.conf' file as following to check the MQTT massages on the console: